 The historical map collections at the Heritage Library provide a wealth of materials for studying the history of cartography, with special emphasis on the European encounter with the Arab and Islamic world and its increasing knowledge of the Arabian Peninsula and the Gulf region, as well as the Islamic cartographic and geographic traditions.
-There is also a good cartographic reference library with cartobibliographies and histories of cartography for making use and study of the collection.
+There is also a good cartographic reference library with cartobibliographies and histories of cartography.

 First mention of Qatar on a map

-Other rare Ottoman highlights include a complete edition of the Cedid Atlas Tercümesi, an early 19th century Ottoman atlas published by Mahmud Raif Efendi that is one of the rarest atlases in the world and the striking heart-shaped world map printed in Venice and attributed to the mysterious Hajji Ahmad from 1559.
+Other rare Ottoman highlights include a complete edition of the Cedid Atlas Tercümesi, an early 19th century Ottoman atlas published by Mahmud Raif Efendi that is one of the rarest atlases in the world, and the striking heart-shaped world map printed in Venice in 1559 and attributed to the mysterious Hajji Ahmad.

-In addition to these and other rarities, this collection includes a number of 19th and early 20th Century Ottoman maps and atlases in its holdings.
+In addition to these and other rarities, this collection includes a number of 19th century and early 20th century Ottoman maps and atlases.

-Highlights of European cartography in this collection include a complete Latin first edition of Joan Blaeu’s Atlas Maior in 11 volumes from 1662, one of the finest examples of Dutch cartography from the Age of Discovery as well as an outstanding copy of the first true modern atlas, the Theatrum Orbis Terrarum by the 16th century Flemish cartographer Abraham Ortelius.
+Highlights of European cartography in the collection include a complete 11-volume Latin first edition of Joan Blaeu’s Atlas Maior from 1662, one of the finest examples of Dutch cartography from the Age of Discovery, as well as an outstanding copy of the first true modern atlas, the Theatrum Orbis Terrarum, by 16th century Flemish cartographer Abraham Ortelius.

-The Heritage Library also contains many 20th century topographic and tourist maps which provide a wealth of information for studying the dramatic changes the region has undergone in recent decades.
+The Heritage Library also contains many 20th century topographic and tourist maps, which provide a wealth of information for studying the dramatic changes the region has undergone in recent decades.
 These include modern topographic maps made by the mapping agencies of a number of countries in the Middle East.
-There are also 20th-century military maps of the Middle East and North Africa (UK GSGS, US Army Map Service, among others) and very good coverage of the Red Sea and the Arabian Gulf in the collection of nautical charts and even some aeronautical charts of the Arabian Peninsula and Gulf region.
+There are also 20th century military maps of the Middle East and North Africa (UK GSGS, US Army Map Service, among others) and nautical charts of the Red Sea and the Arabian Gulf.
+The collection even includes aeronautical charts of the Arabian Peninsula and Gulf region.

 The Heritage Library has a fine array of instruments and tools used by travelers, explorers, navigators, surveyors and cartographers.
 The bulk of this collection dates from the 19th century, though some of the navigational tools are from the 18th century.

-Traveling, navigation and surveying instruments include pocket compasses, a chronometer, parallel ruler, sundials, telescopes, barometers, protractors, theodolites, astrolabes, sextants, octants and quadrants.
+Travel, navigation and surveying instruments include pocket compasses, chronometers, parallel rulers, sundials, telescopes, barometers, protractors, theodolites, astrolabes, sextants, octants and quadrants.
 There are travel writing sets and a combination watch-penknife.
-This section also includes two 19th century medicine chests complete with their pharmaceutical contents, as well as a surgical kit with many specialized blades and saws used in performing amputations.
+This section also includes two 19th century medicine chests, complete with their pharmaceutical contents, as well as a surgical kit with many specialized blades and saws used for performing amputations.

-Some other highlights of this collection include a pocket sundial with the names of major cities inscribed on the circumference so that one can determine the time at those locations, which includes Mecca, qibla indicators used determining the correct direction for the Islamic prayer, some Ottoman quadrants and two astrolabes.
+Some other highlights of this collection include a pocket sundial with the names of major cities, including Mecca, inscribed on the circumference so that one can determine the time at those locations; qibla indicators used to determine the correct direction for the Islamic prayer; some Ottoman quadrants; and two astrolabes.